-Medical Payments Coverage (MedPay) in 2025
+Medical Payments Coverage (MedPay) Explained for 2026

 Medical payments coverage (MedPay) is optional auto insurance that pays medical expenses after accidents, regardless of fault, for as little as $4 a month.
-MedPay doesn't cover lost wages but pays for medical bills up to $10,000 in some states to help drivers and passengers avoid out-of-pocket expenses.
+MedPay doesn't cover lost wages but pays for medical bills up to $10K in some states to help drivers and passengers avoid out-of-pocket expenses.

 secured lock Secured with SHA-256 Encryption